fifteenhex/too-much-to-do-too-little-time/README.md

 ## MAC
 - Finish up bootable u-boot CD/HD image thing.
+- RE radius graphics card, see if we can make mac fb less awful

 ## MVME147
 - Write new u-boot SPL with autoboot to EPROMs